Email Etiquette 101: Sending Emails

 Editor’s Note: This blog is part of our Email Etiquette 101 series.

-Basic email etiquette is important for both professional and personal electronic correspondence.
-In today’s Thursday Customer Service, we share top tips for email etiquette that will make you a joy to communicate while being perceived as a courteous and intelligent human being.
+Firstly, basic email etiquette is important for both professional and personal electronic correspondence.
+Secondly, in today’s Thursday Customer Service, we share top tips for email etiquette that will make you a joy to communicate while being perceived as a courteous and intelligent human being.

 - Make sure your e-mail includes a courteous greeting and closing.
 It helps to make your email not seem demanding or terse.